-- CRITICAL THINKING ACUITY: Divine Word College graduates will have gained proficiency in the intellectual skills necessary to explore issues, ideas, artifacts, and events, before making a decision, accepting or formulating an opinion, or reaching a conclusion. - COMMUNICATION EFFECTIVENESS: Divine Word College graduates will have acquired effective written and oral communication skills to be able to express themselves appropriately while presenting to or interacting with widely diverse audiences. - INTERCULTURAL COMPETENCE: Divine Word College graduates will possess the knowledge, skills, and attitudes that are necessary to interact effectively with people who are culturally different from themselves. - SOCIAL & GLOBAL RESPONSIBILITY: Divine Word College graduates will be informed about the world's most pressing issues, especially those affecting the poor and marginalized, applying knowledge and skills to develop solutions in accord with Catholic Social Teaching. - MISSIONARY DISCIPLESHIP: Divine Word College graduates will have gained the knowledge, skills, and attitudes for practicing prophetic dialogue in the tradition of SVD missionaries with the poor, the marginalized, faith-seekers, and persons of different cultures and faithtraditions.
+- CRITICAL THINKING ACUITY: Divine Word College graduates will gain proficiency in the intellectual skills necessary to explore issues, ideas, artifacts, and events, before making a decision, accepting or formulating an opinion, or reaching a conclusion. - COMMUNICATION EFFECTIVENESS: Divine Word College graduates will acquire effective written and oral communication skills to be able to express themselves appropriately while presenting to or interacting with widely diverse audiences. - INTERCULTURAL COMPETENCE: Divine Word College graduates will possess the knowledge, skills, and attitudes that are necessary to interact effectively with people who are culturally different from themselves. - SOCIAL & GLOBAL RESPONSIBILITY: Divine Word College graduates will be informed about the world's most pressing issues, especially those affecting the poor and marginalized, applying knowledge and skills to develop solutions in accord with Catholic Social Teaching. - MISSIONARY DISCIPLESHIP: Divine Word College graduates will gain the knowledge, skills, and attitudes for practicing prophetic dialogue-in the tradition of SVD missionaries-with faith-seekers, with the poor and marginalized, with persons of different cultures, and with persons of other religious traditions.